wasmtime

 The WebAssembly tail calls proposal introduces the return_call and return_call_indirect instructions.
 These instructions allow for Wasm programs to implement some recursive algorithms with O(1) stack space usage.

-This feature is disabled by default.
+Support for this proposal is disabled by default.

 source